|

 - Registration: The Notary Public registers the transfer at the Public Registry (and Land Registry if applicable).

-All transfers must be registered at the Public Registry, but not all transfer dealings need be registered at the Land Registry.
+All transfers must be registered at the Public Registry, but not all transfer dealings need to be registered at the Land Registry.

 This is because not all of Malta and Gozo has been declared a “Compulsory Land Registration Area”, and only those properties in